 What a great little keyboard – Cooler Master really did a good job pairing form with function here.
 The SK621 has earned a place in my work bag when I go to client sites for its portability and Bluetooth functionality, and it’s something I can easily travel with to not be confined to a tiny laptop keyboard if I want to game on the road.
 It checks off a lot of boxes for both work and play, and personally I like the feel of the keycaps while using the keyboard.
 This really makes me want to try out the full size SK650, because based on the performance of the SK621, that would be a great desktop keyboard.

-I have to be honest, I can’t find anything wrong with this item.
-I tried, but it fits into my life pretty perfectly.
+I have to be honest, it’s tough to find something this item as it fits into my lifestlye pretty snugly.
 The SK621 is available for purchase now, and you can get it on Amazon here.